 - Gloria Petal Superhero Delilah Coloring Page

 - You Earned a Petal Certificate Pack (Download them all at once so you can check that off your list!)

 Daisy Girl Scout Gloria Petal Activities

-‘Roll Some Respect' dice game – This game is super simple and only requires dice.
+- ‘Roll Some Respect' dice game – This game is super simple and only requires dice.
 The girls will take turns rolling the die.
 Each number on the die corresponds to a question which each girl will answer regarding respect.
 Play multiple rounds – as time and interest allow.
-This activity may seem like a little throwaway game, but it's helpful in learning and retaining already learned virtues.
+This activity is helpful in learning and retaining already learned virtues.
 By giving answers out loud, not only are they showing and reinforcing what they've learned, but it helps the other girls get ideas and further understand the meaning of being respectful and creating supportive atmospheres.

 Books for the Daisy Girl Scout Respect Myself and Others Petal

 - “I Don't Want to Be a Frog” – This story is perfect for earning the Gloria Petal and learning about respecting oneself and having good self-esteem!
 It's about a frog who doesn't want to be a frog.
 He'd rather be so many other things that what he was created to be.
 That is until he gets into a situation that shows him that being himself is the best answer.